mchlcui/Subway-Nutrition-Calculator/README.md

 - You can save the state of my application by pressing save when done making sandwich
 - You can reload the state of my application by clicking modifyExistingSandwich

+# Phase 4: Task 2

+Ingredient test ingredient 1 added to Sandwich.
+Ingredient test ingredient 2 added to Sandwich.
+Ingredient test ingredient 3 added to Sandwich.
+Ingredient test ingredient 1 removed from Sandwich.
+Sandwich Test Sandwich! added to ListOfSandwich.

+Instruction:

+- Run SandwichBuilderMenu
+- Select Create New Sandwich
+- Add the ingredients wanted, remove if wanted.
+- Press Done afterwards
+- Give the sandwich a name and save it.
+- Close the application!
+- Thank you :D